AdityaSingh-I/Portfolio/src/content/landing/landing.md

-Welcome 👋 I'm a _Frontend Software Engineer_ at [Reputation](https://reputation.com/) based out of Chicago, Illinois.
-I recently graduated from Indiana University with a Masters degree in Computer Science and I'm passionate about **Software Development**, **UX Design** and **Artificial Intelligence**.
+Welcome 👋 I'm Aditya Jit Singh, a Senior Analyst in the Insights and Solutions team at Liberty Mutual, specializing in data analytics, business insights, and strategy.
+I have a Master's in Business Analytics from Babson College and a passion for leveraging data-driven insights to optimize business performance and decision-making.

 I'm currently working with,

--   React (TS)
--   NodeJS
+-   Tableau
--   Flask (Python)
+-   SQL
--   HTML/SCSS
+-   Python
--   WebSockets
+-   R
--   GraphQL
+-   PowerBI